infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

 Step 5

 : Once you're happy with your selection you can tap "Add to Flight Plan".
-The 'Back' button is available if you change your mind
+The "Back" button is available if you change your mind